quarter-pounder/pi-at-home-bootstrap/rebuild-plan.md

   2. Run `make generate-metadata` → Updates `state/metadata-cache/*.yml`
   3. Review and commit changes to `domains/*/metadata.yml`
   4. Downstream render reflects change

+_Reminder: capturing `requires`, `exposes_to`, and `consumes` may feel like extra modelling today, but it preserves the memory of which stacks (monitoring, tunnel, registry, etc.) rely on each domain so future-you doesn’t have to reverse engineer dependencies._

 ### 2. Immutable vs Mutable
 - **Immutable** (version controlled): configs, IaC, Dockerfile, compose templates